TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/UserSessionManagement.rst

 when authenticating users.

-The :php:`UserSession` object contains all information regarding a users' session, for website visitors with session data (e.g. basket for anonymous / not-logged-in users), for frontend users as well as authenticated backend users.
+The :php:`UserSession` object contains all information regarding a users' session, for website visitors with session data (for example basket for anonymous / not-logged-in users), for frontend users as well as authenticated backend users.
 These are for example, the session id, the session data, if a session was updated, if the session is anonymous, or if it is marked as permanent and so on.